Ch4s3r/cat_sitting_book/src/cleaning_toilet.md

 ![drawing](./assets/toilet_trash_bags.jpg)

 ## Throwing away that poo
-When leaving the house right next to the entrance door there is the garbage room which you can open with the appartment key and throw it in there.
+When leaving the house right next to the entrance door there is the garbage room which you can open with the apartment key and throw it in there.

 ## Restocking the litter
 ![drawing](./assets/toilet_top.jpg)